Yucheng-Yan/myVimConfig/README.md

 # myVimConfig
-A simple shell script to run and make the Vim editor the way I like.
+A simple shell script to set up Vim the way I like, so I don't have to do it every time.
 ```bash
 git clone git@github.com:Yucheng-Yan/myVimConfig.git
 chmod u+x main.sh